DevExpress-Examples/maui-collectionview-long-tap/README.md

 ## Implementation Details

-* Set the [DXCollectionView.SelectionMode](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView.SelectionMode?v=23.1) property to [Multiple](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.selectionmode?view=net-maui-7.0) to enable multi-select mode.
+* Handle the [DXCollectionView.LongPress](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView.LongPress?v=23.1) event and set the [DXCollectionView.SelectionMode](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView.SelectionMode?v=23.1) property to [Multiple](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.selectionmode?view=net-maui-7.0) to enable multi-select mode.
-* Handle the [DXCollectionView.LongPress](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView.LongPress?v=23.1) event or call the
 * Use the [DXCollectionView.SelectedItemTemplate](https://docs.devexpress.com/MAUI/DevExpress.Maui.CollectionView.DXCollectionView.SelectedItemTemplate?v=23.1) property to specify the selected item's template.
-* You can define a common part for the selected and regular items in a separate class.
-This example uses the ContentView's SelectableItem descendant class that contains the IsSelected property.
-The appearance of this class is defined in the itemBaseTemplate.
+* You can create a ContentView descendant to implement common visual elements for a regular and selected templates.
+This example uses SelectableItem class that contains the **IsSelected** property.
+The appearance of this class is defined in the `itemBaseTemplate`.
-* Define the items in the [Shell.TitleView](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/pages?view=net-maui-7.0#display-views-in-the-navigation-bar) property to display them in the application's title when the CollectionView item is selected.
+* Define custom actions for selected items in the [Shell.TitleView](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/pages?view=net-maui-7.0#display-views-in-the-navigation-bar) property to display them in the application's title when the CollectionView item is selected.

 ## Files to Review